dayschedule/dayschedule-widget/README.md

 |hideEvent| To hide the event details from calendar view `{ hideEvent: true }`|

 ## Dark Mode
-To enable the dark mode (night mode) on your appointment scheduling page
+To enable the dark mode (night mode) on your appointment scheduling page.
+Go to [pages setting](https://dayschedule.com/docs/t/branding/285) to apply globally, or use the `color.mode` option in arugments.
 ```
 daySchedule.initPopupWidget({
 	url: 'https://meet.dayschedule.com',